authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 Protocol Client
 -------------

-An entity that uses the protocol to discover and fetch published icons or marks.
+An entity that uses the BIMI protocol to discover and fetch published indictors.

 Verifying Protocol Client
 -------------

-A Protocol Client that uses the optional verification capability to inquire about the verification status of published marks.
+A Protocol Client that uses the optional verification capability to inquire about the verification status of published indicators.

 Overview   {#overview}
 ========================